lukso-network/docs/docs/learn/expert-guides/universal-profile/extend-profile-functionalities.md

 # Extend a Universal Profile Functionalities

-:::info ments
+:::info Requirements

-You will need a Universal Profile that you can control via its KeyManager to follow this guide.
+You will need a Universal Profile that you can control via its Key Manager to follow this guide.

 :arrow_left: If you don't have a Universal Profile yet, follow our previous guide [**Create a Universal Profile**](./create-profile.md).